 While customer data provides various benefits to brands, it also comes with its fair share of challenges.
 Here are some:

-• Data privacy and security concerns: Ecommerce businesses need to go through the complexities of data privacy laws like GDPR while ensuring that robust security measures are in place to prevent data breaches.
+- Data privacy and security concerns: Ecommerce businesses need to go through the complexities of data privacy laws like GDPR while ensuring that robust security measures are in place to prevent data breaches.
 This involves a delicate balance of maintaining customer trust and meeting regulatory requirements.
+In line with managing personal information securely, there are services designed to help individuals protect their privacy online.
+For example, you can erase public records using Onerep to ensure your personal data does not remain accessible in public databases, aligning with the need for privacy in the digital age.

 Types of customer data